 Development maintains the environmental values of waterway ecosystems.
-PO44 A constructed water body proposed to be dedicated as public asset is to be avoided, unless there is an overriding need in the public interest.
-No example provided.
-PO45 Lots are of a sufficient grade to accommodate effective stormwater drainage to a lawful point of discharge.
-E45 The surface level of a lot is at a minimum grade of 1:100 and slopes towards the street frontage, or other lawful point of discharge.
+PO44 No example provided.
+A constructed water body proposed to be dedicated as public asset is to be avoided, unless there is an overriding need in the public interest.
+PO45 E45 Lots are of a sufficient grade to accommodate effective stormwater drainage to a lawful point of discharge.
+The surface level of a lot is at a minimum grade of 1:100 and slopes towards the street frontage, or other lawful point of discharge.

-Stormwater management system

-PO46 E46

-The major drainage system has the capacity to safely convey stormwater flows for the defined flood event.
+Stormwater management system PO46 E46 The major drainage system has the capacity to safely convey stormwater flows for the defined flood event.
 The roads, drainage pathways, drainage features and waterways safely convey the stormwater flows for the defined flood event without allowing flows to encroach upon private lots.

-PO47 E47

-Overland flow paths (for any storm event) from newly constructed roads and public open space areas do not pass through private lots and allow safe and convenient access for pedestrians and cyclists.
+PO47 E47 Overland flow paths (for any storm event) from newly constructed roads and public open space areas do not pass through private lots and allow safe and convenient access for pedestrians and cyclists.
 Drainage pathways are provided to accommodate overland flows from roads and public open space areas.
 The overland flow paths have a minimum width of 8m and are designed and constructed to allow safe and convenient access for pedestrians and cyclists.

-PO48 E48

-Provide measures to properly manage surface flows for the 1% AEP event (for the fully developed catchment) draining to and through the land to ensure no actionable nuisance is created to any person or premises as a result of the development.
+PO48 E48 Provide measures to properly manage surface flows for the 1% AEP event (for the fully developed catchment) draining to and through the land to ensure no actionable nuisance is created to any person or premises as a result of the development.
 The development must not result in ponding on adjacent land, redirection of surface flows to other premises or blockage of a surface flow relief path for flows exceeding the design flows for any underground system within the development.
 The stormwater drainage system is designed and constructed in accordance with Planning scheme policy - Integrated design.
 PO49 No example provided.

-The stormwater management system is designed to:

-protect the environmental values in downstream waterways;

-b. maintain ground water recharge areas;

-c. preserve existing natural wetlands and associated buffers;
+The stormwater management system is designed to: protect the environmental values in downstream waterways; b. maintain ground water recharge areas; c. preserve existing natural wetlands and associated buffers;

-1

-- d. avoid disturbing soils or sediments; - avoid altering the natural hydrologic regime in acid e. sulfate soil and nutrient hazardous areas; - f. maintain and improve receiving water quality; - protect natural waterway configuration; g. - h. protect natural wetlands and vegetation; - i. protect downstream and adjacent properties; - j. protect and enhance riparian areas.

-- utilise methods and materials to minimise the whole a. of lifecycle costs of the stormwater management system; and - b. are coordinated with civil and other landscaping works.
+d. avoid disturbing soils or sediments; e. avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas; f. maintain and improve receiving water quality; g. protect natural waterway configuration; h. protect natural wetlands and vegetation; i. protect downstream and adjacent properties; j. protect and enhance riparian areas.
+PO5 0 No example provided.
+Desi syste gn and construction of the stormwater management em: syst em: utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management